 Go to Remote Explorer in VS Code and select SSH targets.
 Click the gear icon and edit the config file in your home directory.

 The ProxyCommand is very important.
-Without this line VS Code runs directly on dsmlp-login, which isn't permitted.
+Without this line VS Code will attempt to run directly on dsmlp-login, but this isn't permitted.
 ProxyCommand instructs SSH to run a script on dsmlp-login to start a container after the SSH connection is made.

-You may notice this script is the same one used to launch a notebook, however, two options have been added. -H starts the SSH server in the container. -N vscode-dsmlp gives the container a unique name.
-This prevent multiple VS Code servers from running.
+You may notice the launch.sh script is the same one used to launch a notebook, however, two options have been added: -H starts the SSH server in the container; -N vscode-dsmlp gives the container a unique name.
+This prevents multiple VS Code servers from running.

-You may also add other options, e.g. -c 4 -m 8 -g 1 to start the container with 4 CPUs, 8 GB of RAM, and a GPU.
+You may also add other command line options, e.g. -c 4 -m 8 to start the container with 4 CPUs, 8 GB of RAM

 If your vscode connection is dropping within a minute for a memory-intensive task, make sure you are including a "-m #GB" argument in the ProxyCommand.